Perspective | Knocking Putin’s teams off the sports stage leaves him exposed to his own people

-“This could have a tremendous impact on minds of many Russians,” says Garry Kasparov, the former chess world champion turned activist.
+“This could have a tremendous impact on minds of many Russians,” says Garry Kasparov, the former chess world champion-turned-activist.
 It was an act of “moral capitulation” to award Putin prestige via sports events in the first place, as Kasparov observes.
-It stemmed from a fundamental misconception that this odious strongman trifled with events such as the World Cup and the Olympics because he wished to play nice with the international audience and had a diplomatic side.
+It stemmed from a fundamental misconception: that this odious strongman trifled with events such as the World Cup and the Olympics because he wished to play nice with the international audience and had a diplomatic side.
 Wrong.

 Putin’s games always have been about his dead-serious, murderous consolidation of power at home.
 They are tools to awe and blinker, to intimidate and cow, with displays of superiority.
 FIFA’s decision to suspend Russia from World Cup play and all other soccer competition for the bloody invasion of Ukraine is thus merely remedial, and now it’s the International Olympic Committee’s turn to make up for the unpardonable 2014 Sochi Games, which so encouraged his flexing and strengthened him.

 It’s an open question whether Putin is truly after the restoration of a triumphalist, imperialistic Russian identity in Ukraine, or whether he needs another bloodstained nationalistic surge to cover for the criminality of his regime, or whether he just has come egotistically unmoored.
 In any case, sports matter greatly to the narrative he’s trying to push.
 If he’s hellbent on reversing what he saw as the humiliations of the 1990s by decadent Westerners, then gold medals give him credibility.
-Or if he’s simply out to shore up his “mystique” in the face of rising discontent at home and to “inoculate Russians against revelations about his malfeasance” by whipping up Russian competitiveness against meddling outsiders, as political scientist M. Steven Fish powerfully suggested, then trophy hunting is a fine way to do that, too.
+Or if he’s simply out to shore up his “mystique” in the face of rising discontent at home and to “inoculate Russians against revelations about his malfeasance” by whipping up Russian competitiveness against meddling outsiders, as political scientist M. Steven Fish powerfully suggested in 2014, then trophy hunting is a fine way to do that, too.

 Kasparov, for one, believes Putin’s power plays through sports engagement have been more essential to him than most analysts have recognized.
 When one of his confidants, Roman Abramovich, bought into in the English Premier League via Chelsea, it made the stunted Russian economy seem more global-sized.
 Sports for Putin have long offered cover “for some operations that are not directly related to the games,” Kasparov observes.
 They are “an important part in his campaign of gaining influence.”